Malta-class aircraft carrier: Propulsion

 The ships would have used four Parsons double-reduction geared steam turbines, each driving one shaft, using steam supplied by eight Admiralty 3-drum boilers.
-The boilers were distributed between four boiler compartments, but all four turbines were in a single compartment, well aft.
+The boilers were distributed among four boiler compartments, but all four turbines were in a single compartment, well aft.
 The turbines were designed to produce a total of 200000 shp, enough to give them a maximum speed of 33.25 kn.
 The Malta class was designed to carry a maximum of 7000 LT of fuel oil and diesel fuel (for the emergency generators); this was intended to give the ships a range of 7100 nmi at 20 kn or 5600 nmi at 24 kn.